French photographer escapes Afghan kidnappers after four months

 KABUL (Reuters) - A French photographer kidnapped in Afghanistan four months ago fled his captors on Monday and was now safe in the hands of officials from his embassy, the Afghan Interior Ministry said.

-He was in good health, Sediqqi said.
+He was in good health and one of the first things he asked for after arriving was a cup of coffee, Sediqqi said.
 The French embassy declined to comment.

 Borghi was snatched by four armed men from a street in a busy area of the capital Kabul on November 28 and had been held in several locations, including the back of a vehicle, the Afghan official said.